-Jennifer B. Patterson has 25 years of experience handling antitrust litigation and other complex commercial disputes across a wide range of industries including pharmaceuticals, rail freight transportation, auto parts, aircraft parts, biometric identification, poultry breeding, food additives, pesticides, publishing, optical film, flat glass manufacturing, and accounting and audit services.
+Jennifer B. Patterson has more than 25 years of experience handling antitrust litigation and other complex commercial disputes across a wide range of industries including pharmaceuticals, rail freight transportation, auto parts, aircraft parts, biometric identification, poultry breeding, food additives, pesticides, publishing, optical film, flat glass manufacturing, and accounting and audit services.

 Ms. Patterson has defended major US and foreign corporations in private antitrust lawsuits and class actions, and in related criminal and civil investigations and enforcement proceedings by the Department of Justice, State Attorneys General, and foreign competition agencies.
 She has handled internal investigations concerning potential antitrust violations and other illegal activities.
 Ms. Patterson has also advised companies with respect to the antitrust implications of mergers and acquisitions, including conducting worldwide analyses of pre-merger notification requirements and acting as coordinating counsel for all necessary filings.
 She also advises on distribution and pricing programs and other aspects of competitor and customer relations, as well as on best practices for antitrust training and compliance.

 Ms. Patterson speaks and writes in both Europe and the US on antitrust and cross-border litigation issues.

 - Norfolk Southern Railway Co., as co-counsel, in a nationwide class action antitrust lawsuit against major US railroads, and in multiple follow-on individual actions, alleging collusion to fix fuel surcharges on freight shipments in In Re Rail Freight Fuel Surcharge Antitrust Litigation, MDL Nos.
 1869 and 2925 (US District Court, D.D.C.).

 - Major branded international pharmaceutical company in dispute with several State Attorneys General concerning alleged delayed generic entry in connection with a patent litigation settlement.